-The trend of working remotely is now extremely common and this will go on in future too.
+The trend of working remotely is now extremely common, and this will go on in the future too.
 There are a lot of advantages when people work remotely.
 It offers more flexibility and saves a lot of time as you don’t need to travel to your workplace.
-The costs to the project and company get further reduced leading to the development of talent.
+The costs to the project and company get further reduced, leading to the development of talent.
 According to the results of a survey by Wrike, 83% of respondents work remotely every day for at least one to two hours.
 43% of them reported that they work remotely now, more than they did a couple of years ago.

 When working remotely, projects will be managed by: